 Thoughts of Kindness

-I am not always a very kind person.
-Although you may be hard pressed to catch me behaving meanly, or even uttering a discouraging word, which, of course, I sometimes do, I am still not always kind, not as kind as I can be.
+I have always considered myself to be a kind person.
+But maybe I am not quite as kind as I have thought.
+Although one may be hard pressed, I hope, to catch me behaving meanly, or even uttering a discouraging word, which, of course, I sometimes do, I am still not always kind, not as kind as I can be.
 This is because I am not always kind in thought.

 Just a Thought

 A thought is of the mind, an idea imagined.
 A thought may be something just passing through, and a great many do, a great many do.
 Sometimes it seems that a thought gets thrown into my lap from some outside source, handed to me from out of the blue.
-But the thought comes from within, even when it is in reaction to something - a situation or circumstance that lies outside.
-Some of these thoughts may be of the negative, not so good, variety - worrisome thoughts, troubled thoughts, and yes, even unkind thoughts.
+But the thought comes from within, even when it is in reaction to something, like a situation or circumstance that lies outside.
+Some of these thoughts of reaction may be of the negative, not so good, variety - worrisome thoughts, troubled thoughts, and yes, even unkind thoughts.
 These thoughts may also be in reaction to some not so good thing that someone has said or done, catching me by surprise, saying to me, " I bet you did not see that one coming, did you?"

 It is not unreasonable to think that I may at times react negatively to things like these, and to possess thoughts that are far from kindly.
-That is okay, as long as I do not let these them possess me.
+That is okay, as long as I do not let these them possess me, or I do not choose to hold on to them.

 The good news is that there is no rule or law stating that I have to keep these unkind thoughts; I am allowed to give them back, allowed to return them to the ever flowing river of thoughts, making room for new thoughts, perhaps more kindlier ones.